-SOCW 609-3 Advanced Quantitative Research
+SOCW 609-3 Quantitative Research Methods

-Advanced Quantitative Research in social policy and social work Practice covers a range of quantitative methods, research designs, statistical analyses and measures.
-The course explores social policy and social work issues in comparative, national and provincial contexts and links measures, methods and analyses to current issues and debates in social work policy and practice.
-The course prepares students with the research tools necessary to undertake their thesis and /or practicum projects.
+This course covers a range of quantitative research methods, research designs, statistical analyses, and measures.
+It explores social policy and social work issues in comparative, national, and provincial contexts.
+This course links measures, methods, and analyses to current issues and debates in social work policy and practice.
+The course prepares students with the research tools necessary to undertake their thesis and/or practicum projects.

-Prerequisite: MSW students in their Foundation Year must successfully complete SOCW 634-3 prior to taking SOCW 609-3.
+Prerequisite(s): MSW Foundation Year students must successfully complete SOCW 634-3